 | 35% | $823.52 | $1,613.60 | $2,479.72 | $4,500.80 |

-At 8% APR, stretching from 12 to 60 months costs you an extra $698 in interest.
-At 35% APR, that same stretch costs an extra $3,677.
+A few numbers here deserve a second look.
+At 35% APR over 60 months, you pay back $8,500 on a $4,000 loan-the monthly payment seems manageable at $141, but the total cost of borrowing is 2.1 times the original amount.
+At 8% APR, stretching from 12 to 60 months costs you an extra $698 in interest; at 35% APR, that same stretch costs an extra $3,677.
 The longer the term, the more expensive the loan.
-And the higher your rate, the more that extra time costs you.
-If your APR is above 20%, borrow for the shortest term you can comfortably handle and pay it off early whenever possible.
+If your APR is above 20%, borrow for the shortest term you can comfortably handle and pay extra toward principal whenever possible.

 | State | Max APR for Unsecured Loans | Notes |